 Otherwise, the Campeche market provides a great people-watching opportunity.
 Watch on as locals haggle over the prices of ingredients to prepare their Sunday dinners.

 Visit the Museo Arqueológico de Campeche

-The Campeche archeological museum is housed inside the 18th-century San Miguel Fort.
+The Campeche archeological museum is housed inside the 18th-century Fuerte de San Miguel *San Miguel Fort).
 It is spread across two floors and contains an array of artifacts that were recovered from the region.

 Most of the items here have been recovered from the Calakmul ruins in the southern part of the state.
-Some originate from nearby Edzna, and others were retrieved from Isla de Jaina, an ancient burial site for Mayan aristocrats.
+Some originate from the nearby Edzna ruins, and others were retrieved from Isla de Jaina, an ancient burial site for Mayan aristocrats.

 Check out the exhibits at the Mayan Architecture Museum

-The Mayan Architecture Museum is housed inside the Baluarte de Saldad – one of the 17th-century defenses in Campeche.
+The Mayan Architecture Museum (Museo de Arquitectura Maya) is housed inside the Baluarte de Saldad.
+This is one of the old 17th-century defenses that once protected the walled city of Campeche.
 Here, you can view several interesting obelisks, sculptures, and tablets created by the Ancient Maya.

 The exhibits showcase items recovered from four different Mayan regions: Puuc, North Peten, Chenes, and Rio Bec.
 The spectacular jade mask from Calakmul is perhaps one of the most spectacular items you can view inside.

 If you have spent a few days in Mexico City and you have visited the CDMX Anthropology Museum, the Mayan Architecture Museum pails in comparison.
 But if you have an interest in Mayan culture and history, it is well worth a visit.